 Second, start looking at the length of your trip and all the places you want to visit.
 The more you know, the better you can choose a rail pass that meets your travel plans.
 It’s okay if you don’t know exactly where you want to go because they even have a pass for that — the Global Pass.
 But if you know your exact travel plans, you may want to choose one of the other pass options.

 Okay, let’s see what’s available:

-This pass is also popular with travelers who don’t want to be tied down to any itinerary.
+- This pass is also popular with travelers who want ultimate flexibility and don’t want to be tied down to any itinerary.

 Global Pass Options:

 - 7 days within one month: $310